Old State Pension

 The figures above are only rough guides, as many other variables affect the amount you will get.
 You can try Gov.uk's calculator for an indication.
 The best way to find out is to ring 0800 731 7898 (option 1).

-Yes.
-It rises every April.
-There's a system called the 'triple-lock' in place at the moment.
-This means every April the basic state pension amount increases by the highest of the previous September's inflation rate (based on the Consumer Prices Index), the increase in average earnings, or 2.5%.
-The 'triple-lock' is expensive and its future is under review.
+Yes, it rises every April.
+There's a system called the 'triple lock' in place, which means every April the basic state pension amount increases by the highest of the previous September's inflation rate (based on the Consumer Prices Index), the increase in average earnings, or 2.5%.
+The triple lock is expensive and its future is under review.

 However, your pension may not increase every year if you retire to certain countries outside the UK.